-The New Zealand Boat Show has been held, under a variety of names, at what is now the ASB Showgrounds, every year since 1956, when it was first held as part of the 1956 Easter Show.
+The New Zealand Boat Show has been held, under a variety of names, at the Auckland Showgrounds, every year but one since 1956, when it was first held as part of the 1956 Easter Show.
 (The 2020 had to be cancelled due to the Covid-19 nationwide lockdown.)

 The decision to incorporate a boat show into the Easter Show followed an article in the February 1955 issue of Seaspray (the predominant marine magazine of the time), suggesting there was a need for a first class boat show in Auckland.